 - Generate the default export tile cache parameters and set any of the properties.

 - Export and download the tile cache using the methods on the AGSExportTileCacheTask .

 Generate default export tile cache parameters

-Construct a default set of parameters ( AGS ExportTileCacheParameters) by passing an area of interest (polygon or envelope) along with the min and max scale thresholds to the exportTileCacheParameters method on the AGS ExportTileCacheTask.
+Construct a default set of parameters ( AGS ExportTileCacheParameters) by passing an area of interest (polygon or envelope) along with the minimum and maximum scale thresholds to the exportTileCacheParameters method on the AGS ExportTileCacheTask.

-This method will return a set of parameters for the area of interest and will calculate the levels of detail (LODs) required to support the min and max scale for the service's tiling scheme.
-You can, if you wish, adjust these LOD levels or remove some before you download the cache.
+This method will return a set of parameters for the area of interest and will calculate the levels of detail (LODs) required to support the minimum and maximum scale for the service's tiling scheme.
+You can adjust these LOD levels or remove some before you download the cache.